Cybersecurity Requirements in the Radio Equipment Directive

 Learn more about Article 3.3 of the European Commission’s Radio Equipment Directive 2014/53/EU (RED) and address radio-specific device requirements ranging from common interfaces to cybersecurity.

 On Jan.
 12, 2022, the Official Journal of the European Union published delegated regulation 2022/30/EU, enforcing compliance requirements to RED Article 3.3(d), (e) and (f).
-The regulation increases cybersecurity, personal data privacy and fraud protection for applicable wireless devices available on the EU market (see figure).
+The regulation requires cybersecurity, personal data privacy and fraud protection for applicable wireless devices available on the EU market (see figure).
 It takes effect Feb.
 1, 2022, and becomes mandatory Aug.
 1, 2024, giving device manufacturers a 30-month transition period.

 Article 3.3(d) applies to devices related to network protection.
 Article 3.3(e) applies to equipment that processes personal data, traffic data or location data (for detailed data definitions, refer to article 4(1) and 4(2) of EU regulation 2016/679 and article 2(b) and (c) of directive 2002/58/EC).